About the Australian Government Help to Buy Scheme

 - participating in reviews such as, but not limited to, providing your updated income details and information about key changes to your personal circumstances.

-The Help to Buy Scheme is designed to help you get into home ownership, but it isn’t meant to be a lifelong commitment.
+Help to Buy is designed to help you get into home ownership, but it isn’t meant to be a lifelong commitment.
 Once you’re in your home, you can begin a journey toward full ownership.

 - you can make incremental repayments from your savings to increase your equity share over time